ImRAryan/AI-Research-Assistant/README.md

 ## Acknowledgements

-The author expresses sincere gratitude to **Dr. Dilip Kumar** for his guidance, mentorship, and support throughout the development of this project during the Summer Internship 2026 at **National Institute of Technology Jamshedpur (NIT Jamshedpur)**.
+I express sincere gratitude to **Dr. Dilip Kumar** for his guidance, mentorship, and support throughout the development of this project during the Summer Internship 2026 at **National Institute of Technology Jamshedpur (NIT Jamshedpur)**.

 ---